-In order to access your mailbox, the internet, the UCT network, and many ICT services available at UCT, you will need a network account - accessible with your username and password.
-As soon as your application to study has been processed, you will receive an email confirming your application which includes details of your student account and password.
+In order to access your mailbox, the internet, the UCT network, and other many ICT services available at UCT, you will need a network account - accessible with your username and password.
+As soon as your application to study has been processed, you will be sent an email confirming your application which will include details of your student account and password.